-Median Family Income for Washington Metropolitan Area is \$107,300 effective December 12, 2012.
+Median Family Income for Washington Metropolitan Area is \$107,000 as of January 1, 2014

 Appendix C: Federal Certifications

 INSTRUCTIONS CONCERNING LOBBYING AND DRUG-FREE WORKPLACE REQUIREMENTS:

 A. Lobbying Certification

 This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
 Submission of this certification is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, U.S. Code.
 Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.